 Enter purchases of commodities that you bought for resale and then sold.
 Enter the corresponding sales of commodities purchased for resale on line 9612, "Resales of commodities purchased."
-See page 17 for details.
+See page 18 for details.
+Enter purchases of commodities that you bought for resale but have not sold yet.